Yogyakarta metropolitan area

-Kartamantul (ꦏꦂꦠꦩꦤ꧀ꦠꦸꦭ꧀), an acronym of Yogyakarta–Sleman–Bantul, is a metropolitan area in Special Region of Yogyakarta, Indonesia.
+The Greater Yogyakarta, known locally as Kartamantul (ꦏꦂꦠꦩꦤ꧀ꦠꦸꦭ꧀), an acronym of Yogyakarta–Sleman–Bantul, is a built-up area in Special Region of Yogyakarta, Indonesia.
+Although unofficial, the Greater Yogyakarta sometimes referred to as the Yogyakarta metropolitan area.

 History

 The city of Yogyakarta is the urban core of Yogyakarta Sultanate and later Special Region of Yogyakarta.
 However, in recent years, the urban population of the city has been extend across the border to regency around the city, those are Sleman Regency and Bantul Regency.
 Before 2001, the local government in future Kartamantul were involved in the collaboration on Integrated Urban Infrastructure Development Program (IUIDP) in between 1980s and 1990s with Special Region of Yogyakarta planning and implementation.
 In 2001, the government of Yogyakarta, Sleman, and Bantul established joint secretariate (Sekretariat Bersama) of Kartamantul.
 The joint secretariate agreement signed by all heads of the local governments with governor support.